Agent tools reference

 • $PYTHONPATH includes the deployment root and the workdir, so python -c "import <your_module>" works against bundled code.

-• Project secrets are injected as env vars (see concepts).
+• Project secrets are injected as env vars ().

 • The skill's venv bin/ is on $PATH, so installed CLIs work.